Blendify/blender-manual/blender_docs/manual/physics/force_fields/introduction.rst

 Seed
    Changes the seed of the random noise.
 Effect Point
-   You can toggle the field's effect on particle *Location* and *Rotation*
+   You can toggle the field's effect on particle *Location* and *Rotation*.

 Collision Absorption
    Force gets absorbed by collision objects.